Britain's FTSE pulls back from 11-month closing high

 Reflecting that uncertainty in Europe, the latest German ZEW showed a big fall in economic sentiment since Britain voted to leave the European Union nearly a month ago.

-In a similar vein, the International Monetary Fund (IMF) cited Brexit-related uncertainty as it cut its global growth forecasts for the next two years.

-However, the FTSE 100 is up 5.6 percent since the vote, with its substantial international exposure and defensive composition meaning it has weathered the period since the referendum better than major European indexes.
-(Reporting by Alistair Smout; Editing by Andrew Heavens, Larry King)
+However, the FTSE 100 is up 5.2 percent since the vote, with its substantial international exposure and defensive composition meaning it has weathered the period since the referendum better than major European indexes.
+(Reporting by Alistair Smout; Editing by Andrew Heavens)